revaturelabs/interviewquestions/Java/Java 8/stream api.md

 </details>

-14: Why do you use forEach() terminal operation?
+14: What are the uses of forEach() terminal operation?

 <details><summary> Show Answer</summary>